orionsun-ship-it/it-support-ai/README.md

 the same SQLite database (`services/it_ops_api/it_ops.db`).
 A ticket created from VS Code Copilot Chat shows up in the web Tickets page, and vice versa.

-Three layers of evidence for graders:
+Three layers to create MCP:

 1. **Code** — `mcp_server/store.py` shows the shared store helpers wrapped by both the FastMCP tools and the FastAPI ops API.